OptiMaL-PSE-Lab/Machine-Learning-for-Chemical-Engineering/README.md

 **Instructor**: Antonio del Rio Chanona

 Welcome to the *Machine Learning for Chemical Engineers* course!
-This course is designed for final-year undergraduate of master MSc students interested in applying data-driven and AI-based techniques to engineering problems (with an emphasis on chemical engineering).
+This course is designed for final-year undergraduate and master's students interested in applying data-driven and AI-based techniques to engineering problems (with an emphasis on chemical engineering).

 ---